 When dealing with these types of charges, there are a number of options available to your legal defense.
 Depending on the circumstances surrounding the crime, one of those options may be self-defense.
-This refers to a person’s right to protect his or herself from physical harm through sufficient use of counteracting force.
+This refers to a person’s right to protect him or herself from physical harm through sufficient use of counteracting the force.

 Understanding Self-Defense in Violent Crimes

 Although self-defense is a universally accepted principle in the legal sector, it does raise several questions when it’s applied to actual situations, including: